 In yet another example offered by Prescott, he points out that the Cleveland Browns have lost 67% of their games and qualified for the post-season just once since the late Al Lerner paid $530 million for the team in 1998.
 In October, the team sold for $1 billion.
 Albeit small, there is a group of wealthy individuals who are interested in the acquisition of a well-run franchise.

 “So, your business is nothing like an NFL franchise, “asks Prescott.
 “Well, I suggest otherwise.”
-What all of these teams have in common is solid business practices with high-level financial management so that at any given time, there is a real-time picture of the financial landscape – and future prospects – of the organization.
+What all of these team have in common is solid business practices with high-level financial management so that at any given time, there is a real-time picture of the financial landscape – and future prospects – of the organization.
 Moreover, franchise management is fully-engaged, making the most of market position and maximizing opportunities when possible.
 You can benefit tremendously from analyzing present and future opportunities as well.

 ”In contrast to NFL Franchises, there is a huge contingency of investors and buyers who are interested in acquiring well run businesses that are on a growth track,” continues Prescott.
 Here are key factors that Prescott feels will make your company look as sophisticated as today’s NFL franchises: